A Complete Guide To Short-Term Mortgages

 The following describes some of the primary drawbacks of taking on a short-term mortgage:

-• Higher mortgage payments: Short-term mortgages require higher monthly payments than that of longer-term loans due to their shortened pay period.
+- Higher mortgage payments: Short-term mortgages require higher monthly payments than longer-term loans due to their shortened pay period.

-• Not offered by many lenders: It can be difficult to find a mortgage lender that offers short- term mortgages due to their unique terms.
+- Not offered by many lenders: It can be difficult to find a mortgage lender that offers short-term mortgages.
+Because of their unique terms, they aren’t as popular as 15- or 30-year loan options and are awarded less frequently.

 Shorter Vs. Longer Mortgage Terms: What’s The Difference?